 The plan is to identify local businesses and their advertising needs. throughout the week, students will be taking classes from us and learning about the industry and necessary skills. once fully equipped with everything they need, the teams of students will create a 360 campaign for the client and pitch it back them.

-camp adlab was a complete success. two days prior to leaving for Greenville, California, three team members dropped out and told me they would no longer be coming with us. to be honest, I was terrified at the prospect of going with only two other creatives. what I didn't foretell, was the mass amount of time, work, and dedication that Emily and christian would bring to the table.
+camp adlab was a complete success. two days prior to leaving for Greenville, California, three team members dropped out and told me they would no longer be coming with us. to be honest, I was terrified at the prospect of going with only two other creatives. what I didn't foresee, was the mass amount of time, work, and dedication that Emily and christian would bring to the table.

 The results were better than I could have ever hoped. the kids were engaged the entire week. they created real life campaigns that very few college students could build in such a timeframe. my heart swells with pride every time I think about it. please enjoy some of my favorite student quotes from the week: